 At-Home Testing Available Worldwide

-The GRE General Test is now available at home everywhere that the computer-delivered GRE General Test is normally available except China and Iran.
+The GRE General Test is now available at home everywhere and the computer-delivered GRE General Test is normally available except in China and Iran.
 Monitoring of the test would be conducted using live remote proctors and artificial intelligence by Proctor U – the leading proctor solution for online testing.
 GRE General Test PDF.

 Download At Home Graphics For Your Website

-You can now download graphic images of the GRE General Test at home that you can post your admissions web pages, including web pages.
+You can now download graphic images of the GRE General Test at home so that you can post your admissions web pages, including web pages.
 View and download the Graphics.